X-Olivia/Practice/LeetCode_Python/Two_Sum.md

 ### Analysis

-Also, we can run two nested loops to check every possible pair of numbers
+Also, we can use two nested loops to check every possible pair of numbers in the array.
+This method ensures that all combinations are checked to find the pair that sums to the target

 ### Code